Path to a protein degrader

 Optimization

-Potential protein degraders from both approaches are tested and optimized through various preclinical studies and processes.
+All potential protein degraders are tested and optimized through various preclinical studies and processes.

 Clinical Trials

-Bristol Myers Squibb is building on its legacy and scientific expertise to advance the field of protein degradation and transform patient outcomes in diseases with serious unmet need, such as cancer and lupus.
+Bristol Myers Squibb is building on decades of unique research and clinical experience to advance the field of targeted protein degradation and transform patient outcomes in diseases with serious unmet need.